thecodinghouse/ng2-modal/README.md

 - Add the directory components/modal into your angular2 app.
 - Use it as `<modal></modal>` or `<alert></alert>` in the view of the desired component.

 ### Methods

-##### Modal
+ * ##### Modal
-`open(component?)`
+      - `open(component?)`

         Opens a modal.
 Component is optional.
 If the component is given it is loaded dynamically in modals body.

-`close(data?)`
+      - `close(data?)`

-  Close method first dispose the component if exist and then close the modal.It emits modalOutput.This method emits          modalOutput value i.e. data if it is given.
+      Close method first dispose the component if exist and then close the modal.It emits modalOutput.
+        This method emits modalOutput value i.e. data if it is given.
 It is called when cancel button is clicked.

-`submit()`
+      - `submit()`

       submit method dispose the component and then close the modal.
 This method emits modalOutput value true to provide a callback.
 It is called when ok button is clicked.

-##### alert
+ * ##### alert
- `open()`
+      - `open()`

         Open method opens a alert modal.

-  `cancel()`
+      - `cancel()`

         Cancel method close the alert modal.
 It is called when cancel button is clicked.
 This method emits alertOutput value true to provide a callback.

-  `ok()`
+      - `ok()`

         ok method close the aler modal

+### Outputs

+ * ##### Modal Output
+      - `modalOutput: EventEmitter`

+        Emits when ModalComponent.close() or ModalComponent.submit()  is called.

+ * ##### Alert Output
+      - `alertOutput: EventEmitter`

+        Emits when AlertComponent.ok() is called.

 ### Modal/Alert HeaderComponent

-#####Modal Property
+ * #####Modal Property

-`modalHeader`: boolean, default:true
+      - `modalHeader`: boolean, default:true

         Show or hide the header.
 Specify true to show.

-`modalTitle`: string, default: undefined
+      - `modalTitle`: string, default: undefined

         If modalHeader is true you can specify title in modalTitle.

-#####Alert Property
+ * #####Alert Property

-`alertHeader`: boolean, default:true
+      - `alertHeader`: boolean, default:true

         Show or hide the header.
 Specify true to show.

-`alertTitle`: string, default: undefined
+      - `alertTitle`: string, default: undefined

         If alertHeader is true you can specify title in alertTitle.

-### ModalBodyComponent/AlertBodyComponent
+### Modal/Alert BodyComponent

-#####Modal Property
+ * #####Modal Property

-`content`: boolean, default: true
+      - `content`: boolean, default: true

         Show or hide the content specified in modal body.
 Specify true to show.

-`contentString`: string, default: undefined
+      - `contentString`: string, default: undefined

         If content is true you can specify content/message that is to be shown in modal body.

-#####Alert Property
+ * #####Alert Property

-`content`: boolean, default: true
+      - `content`: boolean, default: true

         Show or hide the content specified in alert body.
 Specify true to show.

-`contentString`: string, default: undefined
+      - `contentString`: string, default: undefined

         If content is true you can specify content/message that is to be shown in alert body.

 ### Modal/Alert FooterComponent

-#####Modal Property
+ * #####Modal Property

-`modalFooter`: boolean, default:true
+      - `modalFooter`: boolean, default:true

         Show or hide the footer.
 Specify true to show.

-`okButton`: boolean, default: true
+      - `okButton`: boolean, default: true

         Show or hide the ok button.

-`okButtonText`: string, default: Ok
+      - `okButtonText`: string, default: Ok

         If okButton is true you can specify text of the button in okButtonText.

-`cancelButton`: boolean, default: true
+      - `cancelButton`: boolean, default: true

         Show or hide the cancel button.

-`cancelButtonText`: string, default: Cancel
+      - `cancelButtonText`: string, default: Cancel

         If cancelButton is true you can specify text of the button in cancelButtonText.

-#####Alert Property
+ * #####Alert Property

-`alertFooter`: boolean, default:true
+      - `alertFooter`: boolean, default:true

         Show or hide the footer.
 Specify true to show.

-  `okButton, okButtonText, cancelButton, cancelButtonText` is same as modal footer component.
+      - `okButton, okButtonText, cancelButton, cancelButtonText` is same as modal footer component.